Chamela-Cuixmala Biosphere Reserve (Mexico)

-The Chamela-Cuixmala Biosphere Reserve hosts a wide variety of ecosystems that make up one of the most diverse landscapes on the Pacific coast of the Americas.
-It is important for the conservation of the wide, dry and deciduous tropical forest; considered among the world's most threatened ecosystems.
+The Chamela-Cuixmala Biosphere Reserve in Jalisco, Mexico, hosts a wide variety of ecosystems that make up one of the most diverse landscapes on the Pacific coast of the Americas.
+It is essential for conserving the vast dry and deciduous tropical forests, among the world's most threatened ecosystems.

 Chamela-Cuixmala Biosphere Reserve